franciscop/happy/README.md

 Saved on 2020-08-13T10:20:00Z
 ```

+This step will be **skipped** if:
+- There are no changes to add or commit.
+- The changes were already commited.

 ### Downloading latest

 Try to pull the latest changes from the remote repo to combine them locally.
 It will exit if there's a problem with the merge so that you can merge it manually.

-This step might take longer than the others since it talks to your git server.
-It will be skipped if there are no changes.
+> This step might take longer than the others since it talks to your git server.

+This step will be **skipped** if:
+- There were no changes in the remote repo (you are up to date).

+This step will **throw an error** if:
+- The origin is not set.

+> TODO: ask/fix the origin if it's not set